McGill School of Architecture: Organization and administration

 The School of Architecture reports to the Dean of the Faculty of Engineering at McGill.
 Due to its small size, the school is attached to the Faculty of Engineering for administrative purposes, but stands apart from the engineering departments and is headed by a director rather than a chairman.
 As of 2020, the school's faculty consists of 44 academic staff and seven administrative and technical staff.
 The current director is Professor Martin Bressani.
 As of 2018, student to faculty ratios fall between 12:1 and 15:1 for design studios, as established by the Canadian Architectural Certification Board (CACB).
 Students are often employed as part-time assistants to allow for greater access to facilities within the school.

 The school has been the recipient of several endowments, including over 50 scholarships and awards, over a dozen fellowships, several lecture series and a C$1 million donation from Gluskin Sheff + Associates in 2005, subsequently matched by the school in 2008 to fund the annual Gerald Sheff Visiting Professorship in Architecture.
 On September 26, 2017, the school was the recipient of a $12 million gift from Chinese architect and McGill graduate Peter Guo-hua Fu, which resulted in the renaming of the school.
 According to the CACB, approximately $500,000 of this donation is being employed annually outside of the school's base operating budget.

 Academics

 The School of Architecture offers a professional program in Architecture comprising a Bachelor of Science in architecture (BSc[Arch]) and professional Master of Architecture (MArch) degree, as well as post-professional graduate programs leading to a Doctor of Philosophy (PhD) and post-professional Master of Architecture (MArch) degree.
-The school has a reputation for excellence in teaching, with all of its professors being either practicing architects or holding professional degrees and/or PhDs, and architecture professors often being awarded teaching awards proportionately more often than other departments within the Faculty of Engineering relative to their respective sizes.